tzhang995/ECHacks2016/README.md

 With eStamps, millions of potential users will have a simple and efficient way of using the transit system, not only in Peterborough, but around the world.

+Soon public transit systems will have the eStamps of approval

 # Setup
 Just Download the application and run it on your android device